TatianaTylosky/mentor-material/mentor-field-guide.md

 Research proves that deep learning occurs when new knowledge is linked with prior knowledge.
 Analogies are a great way to do this.
 Use cars and their components to explain classes and fields, the animal kingdom to explain inheritance, shapes to explain polymorphism -- have fun with it!

-**Indirect Praise and Feedback**
+**Personal Praise v.
+Process Praise**

-Direct praise like, “Wow, you did an amazing job!” or, “You are so good at this!” does not increase student outcomes.
+Personal praise like, “Wow, you did an amazing job!” or, “You are so good at this!” does not increase student outcomes.

-Instead, it is more effective to provide indirect positive feedback by objectively stating how hard a problem was and acknowledge the student's problem solving approach or work ethic.
+Instead, it is more effective to provide feedback on a student's process by objectively stating how hard a problem was and acknowledge the student's problem solving approach or work ethic.
 The student will deduce the praise themselves!

 Similarly, avoid explicitly stating that your student has made a mistake.
 Let your students find their own errors.
 Provide hints by asking about specific lines of code and why they wrote it that way.
 Keep working backward until they are able to self-correct.

 ##Chapter 5
-####Mentor FAQ’s
+###Mentor FAQ’s

 Here are some of the most common questions we get from mentors.
 Don’t see your question here?
 Email us or find us on slack!
 We’ll get back to you ASAP.